SOCIAL SECURITY ADMINISTRATION DISTRICT OFFICE

 If an alien: All documents issued by Immigration and Naturalization Service.

-but will expedite service and lessen waiting times.
-If planning to visit the office to file for benefits without an appointment, the best time is the latter part of the month, and not on a Monday.
+Monday – Friday to schedule an appointment.
+Appointments are necessary but will expedite service and lessen waiting times.
+If they are planning to visit the office to file for benefits without an appointment, best time is the latter part of the month, and not on a Monday.

-You can apply for many benefits and services on-line.
-Visit www.socialsecurity.gov and choose Online Claims & Services.
+You can apply for many benefits and services online.
+Visit www.socialsecurity.gov and choose Online Claims & Services, or you may apply for some benefits in the office at the Express Kiosks.

 FEE POLICY: No fee